XitongSun-UT/XitongSun-UT.github.io/_pages/about.md

 [**Paper**](#)

-- This work focuses on the design, fabrication, and experimental characterization of a MEMS-based gas sensor array.
-The sensor platform was developed using photolithography-based microfabrication, with device design and performance analysis supported by simulation and gas-sensing measurements.
+- This work, for the first time, realized the patterning of different gas-sensing materials through multiple photolithography steps, and combined the sensor array with a support vector machine (SVM) algorithm to accurately identify different gases and concentrations.

 </div>
 </div>